- Docente: Gabriele Matteo D'Uva

 - Liver Stem Cells and Regeneration.
 Role of liver stem and mature cells in regeneration and clinical implications.

-- Stem/progenitor cells in other organs (kidney, lung, and pancreas..).
+- Stem/progenitor cells in other organs (kidney, lung, pancreas...).
 Overview of regenerative potential and emerging therapeutic applications.

 - Regeneration capabilities across species: lessons for human biology.
 Comparative analysis of regenerative mechanisms in model organisms and implications for human therapies.